brainfury75/vyanjo-backend/planning.md

 **Errors**:
 - 422 if no active subscription
-- 404 if no menu found for current week
+- 404 if menu not found

 #### GET /api/menus/week